data engineering

 How it started

-One day, at work, while timing a CI script that needed to parse many LookML files, I noticed that things were taking a really long time.
-I narrowed down the source of the slowdown to the parser of the lookml files (needed to parse into a Python dict).
+One day while timing a Python script that needed to parse many LookML files, I noticed that things were taking a really long time.
+I narrowed down the source of the slowdown to the parser of the LookML files (needed to parse into a dict).
 The parser I was using is the only one I know anyone use: lkml.
 It works just fine and there's no real reason to make another one.

 What is LookML